Randy-Hodges/COE-Senior-Design/designDoc.md

 ## Docstrings

 Docstrings will be a prevelant part of the code, will be included with most functions and will follow the guidelines below.
-These "rules" can change depending on the complexity of a function (ie complex small functions will need more documentation, simple long functions will need less), but they are included as a general rule of thumb.

-#### Small
-If the function is small (roughly 2-3 lines of code or less) and simple, no docstrings are needed.
-The name of the function should be enough to understand what is happening.
-This will be a rare case.
->Example:
->    def add_two_Numbers(a: int, b: int):
->        answer = a + b
->        return answer

-#### Medium
-If the function is somewhere between 4-10 lines of code and is relatively simple, a single sentence for the docstring will likely suffice.
-If using this style, it should be clear what inputs and outputs do if they exist.
->Example:
->    def merge_two_dicts(x, y):
->        """Given two dictionaries, merge them into a new dict as a shallow copy."""
->        z = x.copy()
->        z.update(y)
->        return z

-#### Long
-If the function is long and complex, we will use Google's docstring style.
-This includes having 1-2 sentences describing what the code does and also includes a section describing the arguments and a scetion describing the return values.
+For all functions we will use Google's docstring style.
+This includes having 1-2 sentences describing what the code does and also includes a section describing the arguments and a section describing the return values.
+If there are no argument/return values, there is no need to include those sections.
+You can optionally include a more detailed explanation after the initial description if you want to add more documentation.
+Triple double quotes will be used (as opposed to triple single quotes).

 >Example:
 >    def function_with_types_in_docstring(param1, param2):
 >        """